cheng-alvin/jas/README.txt

 Jas is a work in progress and is not yet ready for production use.

-Feel free to contribute to the project, please see [HACKING.txt] for more details.
+Feel free to contribute to the project, please see https://github.com/cheng-alvin/jas/blob/main/HACKING.txt for more details.

 Regards,
 The Jas crew.